1987 VFL grand final: Third quarter

+Final quarter

 Aftermath

 The Norm Smith Medal was presented by former Melbourne champion and premiership captain John Beckwith to Carlton's David Rhys-Jones.
 Normally a wingman, he instead lined up in defence on Hawthorn's key forward Dermott Brereton in what many considered a mismatch.
-Rhys-Jones only collected 17 disposals and four marks for the game (9 kicks, 8 handpasses), but in keeping Brereton goalless for the only time in the 1987 season and marshalling his fellow defenders throughout the game, he was unanimously considered best on ground.
+Rhys-Jones only collected 17 disposals and four marks for the game (9 kicks, 8 handpasses); however, in keeping Brereton goalless for the only time in the 1987 season and marshalling his fellow defenders throughout the game, he was unanimously considered best on ground.
 It was sweet revenge for both Carlton and Rhys-Jones; in the previous season's Grand Final defeat, his direct opponent had been Gary Ayres, who went on to win the first of his two Norm Smith Medals.

+After the presentation of the premiership medals, Craig Bradley walked across to injured teammate Peter Motley, who had been left disabled following a car accident earlier in the year.
+Bradley presented Motley with the premiership cup and his medal.

 Victorious Carlton coach Robert Walls credited the hard work and improvement of his players:

 It was very satisfying that we won the premiership, because the players have worked very hard.
-There are kids who have come into the side and are a pretty good blend and a lot of players have improved..
+There are kids who have come into the side and are a pretty good blend and a lot of players have improved.

 Epilogue

-Just two months after the disappointment of losing the Grand final, Hawthorn were dealt another blow when coach Allan Jeans was admitted to hospital with a brain haemorrhage.
+Just two months after the disappointment of losing the grand final, Hawthorn were dealt another blow when coach Allan Jeans was admitted to hospital with a brain haemorrhage.
 Although surgery to repair an aneurysm was successful, the health scare was serious enough to force Jeans to stand out of football for the whole of the 1988 VFL season.
-After not being picked for the Grand Final, club stalwart Rodney Eade left the club and went to Brisbane.
+After not being picked for the grand final, club stalwart Rodney Eade left the club and went to Brisbane.